libavg/libavg/sphinxdoc/areanodes.rst

         .. py:attribute:: duration

             The duration of the sound file in milliseconds.
+Some file formats don't store valid durations; in this case, 0 is returned.
 Read-only.

         .. py:attribute:: href